SEL-ICS/NHS-Snowflake-CoP/T-SQL to Snowflake SQL/Snowflake Collation/README.md

 | 100,000,000   | 53         | 29        | 21          |
 | 1,000,000,000 | 378        | 114       | 61          |

-> **Note**: Performance, measured in seconds, varies based on warehouse load and network factors
+> **Note**: Performance, measured in seconds, for collating a single tables.
+Varies based on warehouse load and network factors
 ---

 ## Author